 While New York’s ball drop on Times Square is iconic for the holiday, dozens of cities and towns have local traditions.
 Wouldn’t it be fun to be in Beavertown, Pennsylvania, and watch a stuffed beaver drop?
 Did you know Sarasota, Florida uses a glowing pineapple for its celebration?
 Boise, Idaho naturally drops a potato and Indianapolis lowers a race car.
 Even quirkier traditions are Mount Olive, North Carolina which drops a pickle and Cincinnati has a flying pig to honor the saying, “When pigs fly.”

 Even if you love yoga, you may not know that healing centers offer yoga and meditations on New Year’s Eve.
-Almost every city in America—New York, Los Angeles, Chicago, Boston and more—offer a session that usually ends before midnight.
-The Integral Yoga Institute in San Francisco and New York offers an evening of socializing, dancing, and yoga to satisfy your desire for friendship, fun and inner peace.
+Almost every city in America—New York, Los Angeles, Chicago, Boston, and more — offers a session that usually ends before midnight.
+The Integral Yoga Institute in San Francisco and New York offers an evening of socializing, dancing, and yoga to satisfy your desire for friendship, fun, and inner peace.
 If you aren’t near a metropolitan center, don’t worry.
 Contact your local yoga space and ask about their holiday schedule.

 While a single’s event during New Year’s sounds like a recipe for next-day regrets, some prefer meeting strangers rather than watch their couple friends canoodle at midnight.
 The Mason Jar in New York boasts a party of 400 singles on NYE, with a not-insane-for-Manhattan cover of $25.
 Your local singles meetup group already has an event lined up and you can peruse the price and guest list.